GeorgeNance/GeorgeNance/README.md

 *Quote of the hour:*
-> ### And programming computers was so fascinating.
-You create your own little universe, and then it does what you tell it to do.
+> ### Most good programmers do programming not because they expect to get paid or get adulation by the public, but because it is fun to program.
 >
-> ~ *Vint Cerf*
+> ~ *Linus Torvalds*

 ---
 ## 🏎 Quick Facts